 Here’s what the candidate will do in the Checkr-hosted flow:

-- Enter their personally identifiable information (PII) so Checkr can validate their identity and run the background check.
+- Enter their personally identifiable information (PII) so that Checkr can run the background check.

 - Read and acknowledge A Summary of Your Rights Under the Fair Credit Reporting Act, which we include to help consumers understand their rights.

 - Read and acknowledge the Disclosure Regarding Background Investigation.
 This is what’s known as the sole disclosure and it must not have anything else added to it, including liability waivers, application effectiveness periods, disclaimers of accuracy, or any other extraneous information.
 The FCRA specifically requires that the disclosure be “clear and conspicuous” and consist “solely of the disclosure.”

 Your disclosure should look similar to the image below, otherwise you expose yourself to one of the most common areas of legal risk.
 If you add extraneous information to the disclosure, you may leave yourself vulnerable to a class action with a large class size, because every single candidate going through a background check will be exposed to your disclosure before proceeding.

 If the candidate or job location is in a state with its own disclosure requirements, based on the screening components and candidate’s ZIP code, Checkr will automatically provide the state-specific disclosure as a separate step.

 - Read and acknowledge the authorization for a background check.
 Included in this authorization is any state-specific language required by law.
 The candidate can choose to be emailed a copy of the report, then e-signs with their full name (which much match the name they entered earlier in the process).